Be notified of new stock first - Sign up for SMS Alerts

 Having said that, we have seen a lot of Swiss K31's come and go and these are as nice as we have seen.

-Hand Select- We will hand select for best of 10 cosmetically for an additional $30.00.
+Hand Select- We will hand-select for the best of 10 cosmetically for an additional $30.00.

 Please enter a valid email address